 Now let’s turn our attention to golden Saturn.
 As you gaze at Saturn, think about the indomitable Cassini spacecraft, which orbited the ringed planet from 2004 to 2017.
 A year ago, in mid-September 2017, the spacecraft (which had run out of fuel) dive-bombed into the planet’s atmosphere, thereby ending its mission.

-Saturn is the most distant world that you can easily see with the unaided eye.
-Moreover, you can view Saturn’s majestic rings with nothing more than a modest backyard telescope.
-Even though the four outer planets (planets orbiting the sun outside the asteroid belt) – Jupiter, Saturn, Uranus and Neptune – have a ring system of sorts.
+Saturn is the most distant world you can easily see with your unaided eye.
+Plus, you can view Saturn’s majestic rings with nothing more than a modest backyard telescope.
+All of the four outer planets (planets orbiting the sun outside the asteroid belt) – including Jupiter, Saturn, Uranus and Neptune – have a ring system of sorts.

 But Saturn’s rings are the most spectacular by leaps and bounds.

 Jupiter, Saturn, Uranus and Neptune are all gas giants (though Uranus and Neptune are sometimes referred to as ice giants).
 Overall, gas giant and ice giant planets have no solid surfaces.
 The smaller four inner planets with solid surfaces – Mercury, Venus, Earth and Mars – are called terrestrial or rocky planets.